cziemba1/cziemba1/README.md

 ### Hi there 👋
+ I'm Claudia, a software developer based in Buenos Aires.

+ I enjoy creating and developing exciting projects.

+ I love learning new technologies to experiment with and become more flexible.
 <!--
 **cziemba1/cziemba1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.